-NAC 116A.090 "Supervising community manager" defined.
-(NRS 116A.200) "Supervising community manager" means a community manager who:
+116A.090 "Supervising community manager" means a community manager who:

 - 1. Meets the qualifications set forth in NAC 116A.165; and - 2.
-Is May be responsible for the supervision of: - (a) one or No more than three provisional community managers; or and - (b) One or more community managers.
+[Is] May be responsible for the supervision of [one or]: - (a) Not more than five provisional community managers [or]; and - (b) One or more community managers.

-NAC 116A.137 Expiration of temporary certificate.
-(NRS 116A.200, 116A.410)
+Sec.
+17. NAC 116A.137 is hereby amended to read as follows:

-- 1. Except as otherwise provided in subsection 2, a temporary certificate, which is valid for 1 year after the date on which the temporary certificate is issued, expires after the completion of 1 year of employment 1 year after the date on which the temporary certificate is issued. - 2.
-If a person who holds a temporary certificate obtained the temporary certificate by submitting the material described in paragraph (b) of subsection 3 of NAC 116A.112 and the person ceases to be employed by the association which made an offer of employment to the person: - (a) The temporary certificate expires as of the time that the employment of the person ceases; and - (b) Not later than 10 days after the person ceases to be employed by the association or agent of an association, the association or agent shall notify the Division that the employment of the holder of the temporary certificate has ceased-; and - (c) The person must complete the requirements for a provisional community manager before becoming a certified community manager. - 3.
-A temporary certificate may not be renewed, and no person may obtain another temporary certificate after the temporary certificate issued to that person has expired.

-NAC 116A.138 Requirements for issuance of certificate upon expiration of temporary certificate.
-(NRS 116A.200, 116A.410) Upon the expiration of a temporary certificate, after the completion of 1 year of required employment, the Division shall issue a certificate to the person who held the temporary certificate if the person has:

-- 1. Completed not less than 18 hours of instruction relating to the Uniform Common-Interest Ownership Act as set forth in this chapter, chapter 116 of NAC and chapters 116 and 116A of NRS: - 2.
-Satisfied the requirements of NAC 116A.110, 116A.115 and 116A.125; and - 3.
-Not been the subject of any disciplinary action pursuant to this chapter, chapter 116 of NAC or chapter 116 or 116A of NRS.
+- association which made an offer of employment to the person and is not transferable to another association.
+Except as otherwise provided in subsection 2, a temporary certificate expires 1 year after the date on which the temporary certificate is issued.
+The person who holds the temporary certificate must remain employed by the association which made an offer of employment to the person, or an agent of the association, during the 1-year period that the temporary certificate is valid to be eligible for a certificate issued pursuant to NAC 116A.138. - 2.
+If a person who holds a temporary certificate obtained the temporary certificate by submitting the material described in paragraph (b) of subsection 3 of NAC 116A.112 and the person ceases to be employed by the association which made an offer of employment to the person [:], or an agent of the association, before the completion of the 1-year period during which the temporary certificate is valid:

+- (a) The temporary certificate expires as of the time that the employment of the person with the association which made an offer of employment to the person, or an agent of the association, ceases; [and] - (b) Not later than 10 days after the person ceases to be employed by the association or an agent of [an] the association, the association or agent shall notify the Division that the employment of the holder of the temporary certificate has ceased [.]; and - (c) The person must complete the requirements for a provisional community manager before becoming a community manager. - 3.
+A temporary certificate may not be renewed, and no person may obtain another temporary certificate after the temporary certificate issued to that person has expired. - Sec.
+18. NAC 116A.138 is hereby amended to read as follows: - 116A.138 Upon the expiration of a temporary certificate [ ] pursuant to subsection 1 of NAC 116A.137, the Division shall issue a certificate to the person who held the temporary certificate if the person : [has:] - 1.
+[Completed] Remained employed by the association which made an offer of employment to the person, or an agent of the association, during the 1-year period that the temporary certificate was valid; - 2.
+Has completed not less than 18 hours of instruction relating to the Uniform Common-Interest Ownership Act as set forth in this chapter, chapter 116 of NAC and chapters 116 and 116A of NRS; - [2.
+Satisfied] - 3.
+Has satisfied the requirements of NAC 116A.110, 116A.115 and 116A.125; and [3.
+Not]
-NAC 116A.140 Renewal of certificate.
-(NRS 116A.200, 116A.410)